 Don't misunderstand the point of this argument.
 Many prisoners live in unmitigated hell, one we can't imagine.
 But it's a brutal comment on our society when it can be stated that some seniors could have their lives improved if they were moved to a state penitentiary.
 This is an outrage that must be corrected in our society.
 Those seniors built up our country with their hard labor and tax dollars.
 They deserve better.

 Because, who knows--before we know it, it could be our turn.

 -Contributed by Linda Thompson, President, Life Path Solutions, Inc.

-Finding Quality Care
+Finding Quality Care in Nursing Homes

 Of course, many excellent nursing homes provide outstanding care for seniors, but some don't.
 Just as with anything else in life, if you or a loved one need a living place that provides you with care, you'll want to do your due diligence to make sure you find a location that provides quality elder care.

 If you have long-term care insurance, the insurance company will likely provide a service which can help you locate a quality care facility.
 If you don't have insurance but need help with basic activities of daily living, perhaps you can hire help on your own.
 If your income and assets are low, take steps to see if you qualify for Medicaid assistance.